codingchili/chili-core/README.md

 The resources may be served from the webserver if desired.

-All communication within the system uses a text-protocol based on JSON for simplicity.
+All communication between services uses a text-protocol based on JSON for simplicity.

 ## Configuration
-The configuration directory **'conf' & 'resources' must be in the same directory as the jar file** or **in the classpath**.
+The configuration directory **'conf' must be in the same directory as the jar file** or **on the classpath**.

 The configuration structure
 ```